 It would help if you also cut out on smoking as it is the leading cause of low birth-weight babies.
 Smoking is also associated with pregnancy complications like vaginal bleeding, premature placental detachment, ectopic pregnancy, and premature delivery.

 Additionally, drugs like nicotine increase the risk of the baby developing sudden infant death syndrome, asthma, and other respiratory complications.
-If you are a coffee enthusiast, substitute it with a healthy beverage as it increases the risk of having a miscarriage.
+If you are a coffee enthusiast, substitute it with a healthy beverage as it increases the risk of having a miscarriage and for any vaginal infections using probiotics for recurring BV is recommended.

 Developing healthy habits early on not only improves a woman’s quality of life but also provides a healthy environment for the baby to grow.
 The points discussed should help you through the journey.
 Ask your doctor about any concerns you have during your appointments.